By Henry Winter in Milan

 Going backwards in the boardroom, Liverpool are at least going forward in Europe.
 For all the uncertainty over Tom Hicks' stand-off with DIC, which Rafa Benitez insisted would not affect the "concentration" of his players against the Italian champions, Liverpool should make it a full house of four Premier League representatives to reach the quarter-finals of the Champions League.

-where Liverpool struck twice in the final five minutes, Benitez's side know that an away goal here will leave Inter needing to breach a backline including Jamie Carragher and Pepe Reina four times, surely a mission impossible.
+Continuing from where they left off at Anfield three weeks ago, where Liverpool struck twice in the final five minutes, Benitez's side know that an away goal here will leave Inter needing to breach a backline including Jamie Carragher and Pepe Reina four times, surely a mission impossible.

 Inter's hopes of keeping Fernando Torres and Steven Gerrard at bay have been thrown into chaos by problems in central defence.
 Marco Materazzi is suspended, following his injudicious hounding of Torres at Anfield.
 Walter Samuel and Ivan Cordoba are injured.
 Torres and Gerrard will sense a rare vulnerability in the Italians' defence.